dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 mobile %  rm node_modules/react-native-config/ios/ReactNativeConfig/GeneratedDotEnv.m
 ```

+#### Modify associated domain entitlement

+For iOS to download the correct `apple-app-site-association` file, you need to modify the associated domain entitlement configuration to point to the right location.
+Open the file `./mobile/ios/mobile/mobile.entitlements` and change the string value `webcredentials:panda-new-kit.ngrok-free.app?mode=developer` to match your domain.

 #### Install dependencies

 Install all the native iOS dependencies, run the following command in the `ios` directory